-Don’t get me wrong–there’s folks out there who are doing it the right way.
+Don’t get me wrong– there are folks out there who are doing it the right way.
 Or they’re doing it their own way and getting sideswiped by the label and forced to play their cruel games.
-I’ve spoke with many a band who don’t want to be called “Texas Country” but also understand they have to call themselves that to get any radio play or to be able to book gigs at venues–and more importantly, be able to sell them out.
+I’ve spoken with many a band who don’t want to be called “Texas Country” but also understand they have to call themselves that to get any radio play or to be able to book gigs at venues–and more importantly, be able to sell them out.

 All.
 The.
 Time.